-The method used to prepare the household waste recycling/composting and preparing for re-use figure is based on household waste collected and managed in WasteDataFlow (see Section 9: Household Waste).
-The total waste reused, composted and recycled for all 32 Scottish local authorities has been taken as a proportion of the total waste generated for all 32 Scottish local authorities.
+The method used to prepare the household waste recycling/composting and preparing for re-use figure is based on household waste collected and managed in WasteDataFlow (see section 9 Household waste).
+The total waste reused, composted and recycled for all 32 Scottish local authorities is calculated as follows:

-[Percentage Waste from households Recycled] = [Waste from households Recycled] / [Waste from households Generated] 100
+Percentage waste from households recycled = Waste from households

+Waste from households recycled 100 Waste from households generated

 The meaning of household waste changed in 2011 with the introduction of the Zero Waste Plan.
-The household recycling figures use the revised meaning for $2011 - 2012^4$.
+The household recycling figures use the revised meaning for $2011 - 2013^3$.
 The household waste recycling figures for 2004 - 2010 are based on the old definition of household waste.
 Changes in the definition of household waste include: